 in the classroom and beyond: teaching and curriculum development

-I am prepared to teach classes in social and cultural history in the Middle East and North Africa, global food history, and Arabic language & literature.
+I am prepared to teach classes in social and cultural history in the Middle East and North Africa, global food history, and gender theory and analysis.
 Specializations include women & gender, emotion, and Middle East food studies.
-I have developed a range of innovative assignments, involving collaborative translation, blogging, and the use of cookbooks as historical and literary sources.
 Please contact me directly for sample syllabi and course materials.